 Rack N Roll Saddle Club

-Prince George county has 2 horse clubs for youth ages 9-18.
-If you interested in joining please give the office a call at 804-733-2686.
+Prince George County has a horse club for youth ages 9-18.
+If you are interested in joining please give the office a call at 804-733-2686.

 Our Music Biz Club produces an annual talent show featuring some 24 acts and attracting as many as 400 spectators at Prince George High School.
-Sign ups take place in December for the show.
-The show is usually held the first Friday in March of the following year.
-Contact Hermon Maclin for more information regarding sign ups.
+Contact Hermon Maclin for more information.

 Virginia Youth Voices 4-H Oscar Awards Expo

 Walk the red carpet with the stars at our annual event held at the Science Museum of Virginia, youth display their projects and do some networking while awaiting judges decisions on digital media projects they’ve been working on throughout the year.
 Participants walk the red carpet and receive their 4-H Oscar Awards and have their videos shown on the “big screen”.

 4-H members converge on Virginia’s capitol visiting members of the General Assembly discussing the many wonderful things 4-H is doing in their communities and positive impacts it is having on their lives.
 They get a close-up and personal look at our state government in action and are introduced as they observe the senate in session from the gallery.

 Aquaculture Camp – Held at Virginia State University’s Randolph Farm, youth explore VSU’s fish farming research facility, greenhouses and hydroponics.
 They harvest fish and see the processing plant in action while simultaneously getting a crash course on fish anatomy.
 Youth top the day off with some old fashioned fishing reeling in some amazing catches.

 Babysitting – Graduates of this childcare workshop walk away with a trained 4-H childcare provider certificate and a guide to running a successful babysitting business.